Colorful illustration promoting eco-friendly design studio with sun, flowers, vegetables, solar panel, and an open book, with rainbow at the bottom.

 We work with those ready to ground climate, food, and energy policy in care, place, and people’s real lives, moving beyond extractive cycles and into the commons.

-Studio director Dr. Emily Samuels-Ballantyne is an eco-philosopher, regenerative farmer, and PhD-qualified policy strategist with over 17 years of experience across energy and food campaigning, local government innovation, and community-led policy design.
+Studio director Dr. Emily Samuels-Ballantyne is a regenerative designer, eco-philosopher, regenerative farmer, and PhD-qualified policy strategist with over 17 years of experience across energy and food campaigning, local government innovation, and community-led policy design.
 With a strong background consulting for local government, energy companies and grassroots movements alike, Emily bridges systems thinking with grounded action, championing people-powered transitions for fair food and energy outcomes.